 Our plugin will send your transactional emails immediately, without being queued like other emails MailPoet sends (newsletter, welcome emails & post notifications).

 If your sending service is a third party (for example SMTP or Amazon SES) and this method is temporarily not available, your transactional emails might be lost because they are not queued to try again if they fail to send the first time.

 If you're sending with the MailPoet Sending Service and it is temporarily unavailable, MailPoet, the plugin, will fall back on sending all your transactional emails with your host as a safeguard.

 Attachments are not permitted

 We recommend to send links to files instead of attaching them to the email.
 If you need to send attachment for your WooCommerce or, disable this feature in MailPoet.

 We don't support CC, BCC or multiple TO

-When sending transactional emails with MailPoet 3 and the active sending method is MailPoet Sending Service, an email will be sent to only one
+When sending transactional emails with MailPoet 3's sending method, an email will be sent to only one

 To email address, meaning that multiple ones are not supported.
-Furthermore, MSS sending method does not support CC.
+Furthermore, the MailPoet sending method does not support CC or BCC.